pryley/site-reviews/readme.txt

 = Minimum plugin requirements =

-If your server and website does not meet the minimum requirements shown below, the plugin will automatically deactivate with a notice explaining why.
+If your server and website does not meet the minimum requirements shown below, the plugin will automatically deactivate and a notice will appear explaining why.

 - WordPress 4.7.0
 - PHP 5.6